kaleidocore/KaleidoWarp/README.md

 ## Transitions

-The addon comes with 5 built-in, shader based transition styles, each individually configurable:
+The addon (currently) comes with the following built-in, shader based transition styles, each further and individually configurable:

 | Transition class | Description |
 |------------|-------------|